roumilb/gitlab_mr/README.md

 ### v1 initial release

-* Display how mush discussions are not resolve in the listing
+* Display how much discussions are not resolved in the listing
 * Display color code on the merge request for what you have to do
 * Add settings (username, url, upvote needed, color code)